A complaint may be lodged in person, via telephone, electronically or sending a letter or form. There are various complaint channels.

 - The complainant advises, orally or in writing, their complaint to the Complaints Coordinator.
 An acknowledgement will be sent to the complainant within 5 working days of its receipt.
 In most cases the NGA will resolve the complaint within 15 working days of receipt.
 If this is not possible, an update will be provided to the complainant as soon as possible specifying the likely time frame for resolution.

-- Complaints will be registered and acknowledged by the Complaints Coordinator in the Governance and Reporting Section before being forwarded to the relevant Program Manager who will identify an appropriate action officer.
-The Program Manager will use his/her discretion to determine whether the complaint should be brought to the Director’s attention.
+- Complaints will be registered and acknowledged by the Complaints Coordinator in the Governance and Reporting Section before being forwarded to the relevant Senior Executive Team member who will identify an appropriate action officer.
+The Senior Executive Team member will use his/her discretion to determine whether the complaint should be brought to the Director’s attention.

-- If the Program Manager considers the complaint is frivolous or vexatious, he/she will advise the Complaints Coordinator of this assessment, and the reasons.
+- If the Senior Executive Team member considers the complaint is frivolous or vexatious, he/she will advise the Complaints Coordinator of this assessment, and the reasons.
 The Complaints Coordinator will then seek the Deputy Director’s approval to dismiss the complaint and advise the complainant accordingly.
 The decision to dismiss a complaint as frivolous or vexatious cannot be made without the decision maker ensuring they have a complete understanding or the nature, scope and extent of the complaint.
 This may include seeking additional information from the complainant.

 Stage 2 - Assessment